-For visitors from all corners of the world and native Californians alike, the toughest part about planning a the perfect weekend in California is deciding where to visit!
-No need to request time off work or travel the globe, you can make your weekend a little bit sweeter with these 15 amazing weekend getaways in California!
+For visitors from all corners of the world and native Californians alike, the toughest part about planning a the perfect weekend in California is deciding where to visit.
+No need to request time off work or travel the globe, you can make your weekend a little bit sweeter with these 15 amazing California weekend getaways.

 15 Best Weekend Getaways in California